Skip to main content

 John Lewis

-While its ethical score leaves a fair bit of room for improvement, it does outrank many of the other high street alternatives, including its Waitrose brand in our supermarkets guide.
+While its ethical score leaves a fair bit of room for improvement, it does outrank many of the other high street alternatives, including in our supermarkets guide, with its Waitrose brand.

-It is also a retailer of some of the recommended brands in our electrical appliances guides.
+It is also sells some of the recommended brands in our electrical appliances guides.

 Image: johhn lewis st pancras store front